ersheff/IMS322-Docs/docs/setup.md

 1. Create a [GitHub](https://github.com) account.
 2. Register for GitHub [Student Benefits](https://github.com/education/students) (this will give you access to the GitHub Copilot AI assistant within VS Code).
+3. Once your student benefits have been approved, log in to GitHub and click on your profile icon.
+Choose **Your Copilot** from the menu to claim Copilot access.

 ---